SpellholdStudios/StuffofTheMagi/README.md

 Extract the contents of the mod archive into the folder of the game you wish to modify, using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
 On successful extraction, there should be an stuffofthemagi folder and a setup-stuffofthemagi.exe file in your game folder.
 To install, simply double-click <strong>setup-stuffofthemagi.exe</strong> and follow the instructions on screen.

-Run <strong>setup-stuffofthemagi.exe</strong> in your game folder to reinstall, uninstall or otherwise change components.
+Run <strong>setup-stuffofthemagi.exe</strong> in your game folder to reinstall, uninstall or otherwise change the component settings.

 ##